Department of Mathematics

 The Physical Sciences stream offers students the opportunity to explore the physics and mathematics of a central concept in the physical sciences.
 The classroom-based programme is accompanied by hands-on sessions in our labs and computer programming workshops, where you will combine newly honed programming skills with theoretical knowledge to complete a team-based project.

-In 2018 students studied oscillations as one of the most fundamental and far-reaching concepts in the physical sciences.
+In 2019, students will study oscillations as one of the most fundamental and far-reaching concepts in the physical sciences.
 Examples of oscillations occur in all branches of physics, from the smallest studies of subatomic particles to the large-scale movements of galaxies.

 Typical Programme Content